EvanC8/EvanC8/README.md

-# Hi there 👋
+## Hi there 👋

 My name is Evan Cedeno.
+I am a computer engineering student interested in iOS development, artificial intelligence, data science, and physics simulations.